Not all emotional pain will (completely) dissolve just by meditating on it. What should you do about the remaining pain?

 If that doesn’t work?
 Phobias respond better to exposure therapy better than to mindfulness, and the next post is on that.
 So, check to see if the emotion/feeling you’re troubleshooting is literally a phobia, or is acting like one.
 Boredom is a state and not an emotion, but if you can’t resolve it, see the post on that.

-What if you need an answer now and can’t wait until your daily meditation to figure it out?
+What if you need an answer now and can’t wait until your daily meditation to figure out what your “getting tired of networking” feeling means?
 If you’ve been sincerely trying to serve your true self’s preferences, you can just guess.
+Though, I find that emotions which go against my beliefs about what I want are almost always right, so I personally try to pre-emptively do what they suggest.

 If all that doesn’t work, try asking a good therapist if you can find and afford one, or ask in the comments.
 I’m willing to bet that if you’ve tried all the above and your emotion still hasn’t resolved, it’s due to some sort of systemic thing, like not having money or healthcare, or it’s a very difficult goal, like saving the world.
 In which case there’s no good solution, just try with all your cunning to solve the issue, and the pain will be lessened if your true self can see that you’re really trying.